farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 - On a `6`, the `consequence` is avoided.
 - On a `66`, the `consequence` is avoided, and you get +1 position for your next roll.

+> #### Designer Note: Hacking Determination Rolls
+>
+> Determination rolls act as a mechanism for the players to say "no, I don't think so" when something bad happens to their character.
+>
+> There are two important things you should look at if you want to hack this mechanic.
+>
+> - First, how does one resist a consequence.
+> - Second, what should be the cost of trying to resist a consequence.
+>
+> By default, you try to resist by spending momentum to build a determination pool in the hope of reducing or even canceling an incoming consequence.
+The cost, in the case, is paid in `momentum` since you will not be able to spend later to `push yourself` or `assist` an ally.
+>
+> Perhaps that for your game, characters resist consequences by making a roll based on certain stats.
+Another option might be for the PCs to sacrifice certain assets, previously defined as `details`, to outright cancel a consequence.
+>
+> The thing to keep in mind is that this mechanic should encourage players to truly take the time to consider if what they are sacrificing is worth the shot.

 ## Clocks

 Clocks are circles divided in either 4, 6 or 8 segments used to track a task's **progress** or escalating **danger** in a scene.
 They can also be used on a PC's character sheet to track the long term `projects` that they are working on or the `complications` that they create in the world.